-If the Company can successfully develop markets for our products, we would have to arrange for their scaled-up manufacture.
-There can be no assurance that we will, on a timely basis, be able to make the transition from manufacturing clinical trial quantities to commercial production quantities successfully or be able to arrange for scaled-up commercial contract manufacturing.
-Any potential difficulties experienced by us in manufacturing scale-up, including recalls or safety alerts, could have a material adverse effect on our business, financial condition, and results of operations.
+If the Company can successfully develop markets for its products, the Company would have to arrange for their scaledup manufacture.
+There can be no assurance that the Company will, on a timely basis, be able to make the transition from manufacturing clinical trial quantities to commercial production quantities successfully or be able to arrange for scaled-up commercial contract manufacturing.
+Any potential difficulties experienced by the Company in manufacturing scale-up, including recalls or safety alerts, could have a material adverse effect on the Company's business, financial condition, and results of operations.